Free Aquarium Tool · Aquarist-built

-Most "tank size" calculators give you the volume of the box.
-We give you the volume of the water — minus glass, minus substrate, minus the gap your filter intake needs — plus a stocking guide a working aquarist would actually trust.
+Most aquarium calculators give you the volume of the empty box.
+Fishhear gives you the volume of the water — minus glass thickness, minus substrate displacement, minus the surface gap — in litres, UK gallons, and US gallons.
+Plus stocking guidance from an aquarist with 18 years at the glass.

 3Tank shapes